chrisjberry/datafluencyCB/docs/04_multiple_regression_2.md

 <div class='webex-solution'><button>Further inspection</button>

 It is good practice to inspect the distributions of the data prior to analysis, for example, with `geom_histogram()` or `geom_density()`.
-When can check if the data appear normally distributed, or positively or negatively skewed.
+We can check if the data appear normally distributed, or positively or negatively skewed.
 We can also check for outliers using `geom_boxplot()`.
 Get to know your data!

 ```r